tposney/midi-qol/README.md

 * levels - if you are doing anything with height.
 * levels - Volumetric Templates
 * dnd5e-helpers
-* Dice So Nice if you like 3d dice rolling.
-Pretty much the only choice for 3d rolls.
+* Dice So Nice if you like 3d dice rolling pretty much the only choice.
 * Better Rolls if you don't like the default dnd attack/damage roll cards.
 Better Rolls is mostly compatible with midi-qol.

 # (In)Compatibilities? ##